-Houston’s retail market ends 2016 on a positive note and moves into 2017 as the healthiest commercial real estate sector in the metro.
-The average vacancy rate remained unchanged at 5.8% on an annual basis and only increased 10 basis point on a quarterly basis from 5.7% in Q3 2016.
+Houston’s retail market moves into 2017 with a healthy outlook.
+Not much changed between quarters with vacancy rates ticking up only 20 basis points.
 Although Houston lost about 80,000 high income jobs between 2014 and 2016, retail market indicators show no signs of a struggling economy.
-According to our data provider, CoStar Property, Houston ranks fourth nationally in construction activity.
-Approximately 74.6% of the retail space under construction at the close of Q4 2016 is pre-leased.
-Despite the 1.3M SF of new inventory delivered in Q4 2016, Houston’s average retail vacancy rate remains low at 5.8%, only 10 basis points higher than the 5.7% recorded in the previous quarter.
+Approximately 68% of the retail space under construction at the close of Q1 2017 is pre-leased.
+Despite the 1.5M SF of new inventory delivered in the first quarter, Houston’s average retail vacancy rate remains low at 5.6%.

 Simply fill out the form below to download a PDF of the full report.